qwindelzorf/game-and-watch-retro-go-sd/README.md

 What is supported :
 - MSX1/2/2+ system are supported.
 MSX Turbo-R will probably not work on the G&W.
 - ROM cartridges images : roms have to be named with rom, mx1 or mx2 extension.
 - Disks images : disks images have to be named with dsk extension.
-Due to memory constraints, disks images are read only.
 Multiple disks games are supported and user can change the current disk using the "Pause/Options/Change Dsk" menu.
 - Cheat codes support (MCF files in old or new format as described [Here](http://www.msxblue.com/manual/trainermcf_c.htm))
 - The file roms/msx_bios/msxromdb.xml contains control profiles for some games, it allows to configure controls in the best way for some games.
 If a game has no control profile defined in msxromdb.xml, then controls will be configured as joystick emulation mode.
 - Sometimes games require the user to enter his name using the keyboard, and some games like Metal Gear 1/2 are using F1-F5 keys to acces items/radio/... menus.
 It is possible to virtually press these keys using the "Pause/Options/Press Key" menu.